 If you live in a home constructed before 1989, chances are high that your main line was installed with a device known as a “house trap.”
 These obsolete drain components may cause recurring plumbing problems and even unsafe conditions in your home!
-House traps are known to cause all of the following, so if you notice any of these issues you should call in a 3 Mountains Plumber right away:
+House traps are known to cause all of the following, so if you notice any of these issues you should call a 3 Mountains Plumbing right away:

 - Sewer Odors in Your Living Areas

 House traps are an outdated plumbing feature that was originally intended to keep sewer gasses out of your living area.
 To do this, a house trap collects water to block odors from escaping through the drains.
 Hence the name “trap”: the sewer gasses are trapped in the sewer system, unable to return into the home.

 The problem with house traps is that, at this point, most of them have become rusted and are creating more problems than they solve.
 As corrosion sets in on your old drains, the house trap becomes a stopping point that doesn’t allow wastewater to properly pass.
 It also makes your line difficult to inspect with a sewer camera.

 But what are those solutions?
 At 3 Mountains Plumbing, we suggest installing the more advanced and efficient version of a house trap: a sewer clean-out.